PrestoConFuoco1/News-Server/README.md

 The correctness of that database contents is keeped using constraints.

 There are only two (in compare to other) difficulties in all this stuff.
-The first thing is categories, which are supposed to fetched recursively.
+The first thing is categories, which are supposed to be fetched recursively.
 So each row of category contains a reference to the parent, and getting categories uses not very obvious fixed-point semantics, that is often used in Haskell, too.
 See migrations/013.sql.

 Second thing is tags and posts (drafts) relationship, which can be defined as "many-to-many relationship".
-It's optimal to have well normalized database, so for this case besides two tables for entities itself the third table for post-tag relation is used.
+It's optimal to have well normalized database, so for this case besides two tables for entities themselves the third table for post-tag relation is used.
 The getting operation uses joins between these tables.

 # How to get it working?